ssciwr/BioStructureHub/docs/index.md

 We focus on sustainable software and reproducible science.
 We aim to bridge the gap between wet lab research and *in silico* predictions.

-The Bio-Structure Hub is funded by the [Klaus-Tschira Stiftung](https://klaus-tschira-stiftung.de/).
+The Bio-Structure Hub is funded by the [Klaus-Tschira Stiftung](https://klaus-tschira-stiftung.de/) through project number 00.026.2024, Scientific Software funding line.